wcfrobert/wcfrobert.github.io/_posts/2024-12-07-tea-journal.md

 Tea drinking was first recorded in China in 59 BC, possibly earlier.
 The tea plant - Camellia sinensis - likely originated in Southwestern China in modern day Yunnan, near its borders with Myanmar.
 Ancient people ate tea before they started drinking it.
 Most tea drinking occurred for medicinal purposes.

 Within China, tea drinking gained prominence during the Tang dynasty when the 8th century writer Lu Yu published a three volume treatise on tea called "The Classic of Tea" (780 CE).
 The book is divided into ten chapters and served as a seminal text in Chinese tea culture.
-It covered everything from ideal growing conditions, tools for harvesting and processing, best practices for preserving aroma and flavor, best utensils, brewing temperature, timing, and ratio, the various growing regions in China, the history and philosophy of tea drinking, and much more.
+It covered everything from ideal growing conditions, tools for harvest, best practices for preserving aroma, best utensils, optimal brewing temperature, timing, and ratio, the various tea regions in China, and much more.
 The fastidiousness reminds me of third-wave coffee culture, except this was during the time of Middle Age Viking raids in Europe.

 This amazing beverage simmered quietly in China for another 700 years before the Portuguese traders brought it to Europe in the 1500s.
 It became quite popular amongst the British Aristocracies, and then later to the broader public.
 The problem is the price of tea is still quite high.
 To break up China's monopoly on tea production, the British successfully introduced tea cultivation in and near India in the 1800s; ending its reliance on China.
 Assam, Darjeeling, and Ceylon teas are all named after regions in and around India.
 By the 19th century, large quantities of tea from India and Sri Lanka meant it had become an everyday beverage for all classes of society.

 The history of tea is very interesting and worth a read.
 Tea played a central role in two major historical events that shaped the modern world.
 The Boston Tea Party of 1773 was a pivotal moment in US history.
 Whereas the Opium War of 1839 was a pivotal moment in Chinese history.
 The former was caused by Britain's export tax on tea shipped to the US.
 The latter was caused by the lucrative opium trade which was initially introduces as a way to alleviate Britain's trade deficit with China.
 The former lead to the creation of a new nation; the latter the decline of an antiquated empire.

 The rabbit hole for tea-drinking culture is deep.
-This is an area of interest that goes back thousands of years!
+This is an area of interest that goes back thousands of years.
 I am not a tea expert.
 I like tea, but I also like simplicity.
-Short of ordering test kits on Amazon to measure water hardness and pH levels, here are some general pointers that gets you 80% of the way there with 20% of the effort.
-Or just drink tea ["Grandpa Style"](https://marshaln.com/whats-grandpa-style/).
+Short of ordering test kits on Amazon to measure water hardness and pH levels, here are some general tips that I follow.

-* **Good quality water can make a difference** - Use cold filtered or spring water, not to hard (too much mineral content), and not too soft (flat distilled water).
-Do not boil water more than once.
-* **Ideal brew temperature depends on level of oxidation**.
+Firstly, the ideal brew temperature depends on level of oxidation.
 Cooler water highlights sweetness but may not fully extract darker teas, while hotter water brings out flavors but can over-extract lighter teas leading to excessive astringency and bitterness.
-Here's a rough rule of thumb:
-  * Green (80° C)
-  * Oolong (90° C)
-  * Dark (100° C)
+I go for 80° C for green tea, 90° C for Oolong tea, and 100° C for dark tea like Pu'er.
+Let the tea cool down a bit before drinking.
+I find that tea actually tastes better once it has cooled down a bit.
+I almost never cold-brew my tea because I find the taste lacking.
+The last two points are just personal preference.

-* **Adjust steep time and water-tea ratio according to your taste**.
-You can find specific recommendations online.
-At the end of the day, you should find what works for you.
+Secondly, every tea has an optimal steep time and water-tea ratio.
+You can easily find specific recommendations online.
+For one pot steeping, steep time can vary from 2-5 minutes, and ratio can vary from 2-4g of tea per cup (240 mL).
+Honestly, this probably doesn't matter.
+You should find what works for you.
 Some prefer lighter while others prefer stronger.
 Some brew one big batch in a teapot, while others prefer multiple infusions with [gaiwan](https://en.wikipedia.org/wiki/Gaiwan).

-It's easy to brew tea.
-Don't overcomplicate things.
-For one pot steeping, steep time can vary from 2-5 minutes, and ratio can vary from 2-4g of tea per cup (240 mL).
+Last tip: most of us grew up drinking [CTC tea](https://en.wikipedia.org/wiki/Crush,_tear,_curl), which come in convenient tea bags and steeps very quickly.
+If it's your first time drinking loose leaf tea, just remember not to add too much, those tea leaves expand a lot!
 Some teas are more forgiving than others.
+For example, Jin Xuan Oolong can be left in the pot for hours as far as I am concerned.
+On the other hand, loose leaf green tea like Long Jing can get really bitter if you brew too long.

+Or just drink tea ["Grandpa Style"](https://marshaln.com/whats-grandpa-style/).
+Tea is meant to be enjoyed after all.
+Some like it simple, while others find joy in the fastidiousness and the aesthetic of [Gongfu tea](https://en.wikipedia.org/wiki/Gongfu_tea).

 I will be sampling 14 different tea varieties I bought from [Cha Mood](https://www.chamoods.com/).
-You can probably find something cheaper and better locally within the US.
-I liked their website design which is why I bought from them.
+I liked their website design and their tasting set which is why I purchased from them; however, I didn't know they were located in Europe so I had to pay for international shipping...
+You can probably find something similar within the US.

 <img src="/assets/img/blog/tea4.png" style="width:90%;"/>
 *Tea Sampler Set From Cha Mood*